-To apply for federal, state (New Jersey), and institutional (NJIT) financial aid, you must complete and submit a FAFSA(Free Application for Federal Student Aid) each year that you are enrolled and want to be considered for fundingfor the following year.
-To be considered for scholarship funds other than NJIT scholarships for freshmen, you must complete and submit a scholarship application, available online.
+To apply for federal, state (New Jersey), and institutional (NJIT) financial aid, you must complete and submit a FAFSA (Free Application for Federal Student Aid) each year that you are enrolled and want to be considered for funding for the following year.
+To be considered for scholarship funds other than NJIT scholarships for freshmen, you must email finaid@njit.edu.

-We highly encourage that you submit the FAFSA electronically (online) using FAFSA on the web to avoid delays associated with filing a paper FAFSA.
-To file electronically, you and your parents will need an FSA account.
+We highly encourage that you submit the FAFSA as soon as it opens on October 1st to avoid delays.
+To file, you and your parents will need an FSA account.
 Create your FSA ID if you don't have one already.